-If it’s not a mortgage, what is a HELOC?
-A HELOC stands for home equity line of credit, or simply, “home equity line.”
-It is a revolving amount of credit that is secured against your home.
-During the HELOC process, the lender will decide on the amount of your HELOC.
-You can also calculate the amount yourself with the help of a HELOC calculator
+A home equity line of credit (or HELOC for short) is a revolving amount of credit that’s secured against your home.
+During the HELOC application process, the lender will decide on the amount of your HELOC.
+You can also calculate the amount yourself with the help of a HELOC calculator.

 Lenders allow total loans (mortgage plus HELOC) of up to 80% of your home’s value.
-So, as in the example above, if your home is worth $500,000 and your mortgage is $200,000, your HELOC could be as much as $200,000.
+So, if your home is worth $500,000 and your mortgage is $200,000, your HELOC could be as much as $200,000.
 You can draw from that money at any time, for any reason.

 You only make payments once you owe money and will have to make at least monthly interest payments.
 A fixed term loan or conventional mortgage has an amortization period, whereas a HELOC in Canada typically doesn’t.